BaseSpatialAudioEngine

 zoneCount

-The number of sound insulation areas.
+The number of sound insulation zones.

 updatePlayerPositionInfo